 In the last section, we discussed the final step in the evaluation stage for dealing with an incident of internet bullying.
 This final step is to explore potential feelings as seen from the other participant’s point of view.

 In this section, we will discuss the first two steps in the Direct Intervention stage.
 These two steps are decide on individual therapy needs, and have individual discussions of common concerns.

-Once a decision to have the internet bullyer and victim come together for joint sessions, a need clearly remains for individual work prior to the joint meetings.
-After control of the situation has been establish, and the problematic internet bullying situation has been evaluated with all of the participants, direct intervention can help prepare both internet bully and victim for the joint work ahead.
+Once a decision to have the internet bully and victim come together for joint sessions is made.
+There still remains a need for individual work prior to the joint meetings.
+After control of the situation has been established, and the problematic internet bullying situation has been evaluated with all of the participants, direct intervention can help prepare both internet bully and victim for the joint work ahead.

 I have found that a seven step model for this direct intervention stage, focused on determining what direction to take in joint therapy, who to involve, and how individuals should be involved, can be useful in providing support for each client’s increasing awareness of self and other in relation to the internet bullying incident.

 ♦ Step # 1 - Individual Therapy Needs

 As you recall from Section 4, Kasey and Laurie had been brought to counseling following a series of incidents in which Kasey had sent harassing and threatening emails and direct messages to Laurie.
 Although Kasey had been involved in other incidents of bullying, bullying had not been an ongoing pattern in Kasey’s life, and her problematic peer relationships had been relatively recent, and mostly related to her early pubertal development.